 I do not attempt to predict the future.
 I also do not listen to any of the pundits on CNBC who claim to know everything when in reality they know nothing.
 No one can predict what is going to happen with the stock market or the economy.
-Even if they could, they could never predict how people will react to that news.
+Even if they could, they could never predict how people would react to that news.
 When North Korea detonated nuclear bombs, conventional wisdom would have been to sell stocks and buy bonds.
 Yet stocks rose.
 This is further proof that even if you can predict the future, you cannot predict how people will react.

 That is why I follow what is called; “rules-based investing”.
 In rules-based investing, you define a clear set of rules that comprises an investment strategy.
 You stick to that strategy month after month regardless of your own emotions.